1st/python-optionals/README.md

 # Optionals in Python

-> Adding optional variables in Python.
-It allows you to do `user.profile.username` and don't care about what will happen if `user` or `user.profile` is `None`.
+> It adds optional variables to Python.
+> It allows you to do `user.profile.username` and don't care about what will happen if `user` or `user.profile` is `None`.
 It looks similar to what you can do in `Swift` when you write this code `user?.profile?.username`.

 ### How to install